google/gsocguides/pages/student/18-about_this_manual.md

 Adam is the founder of FLOSS Manuals and project manager for Booki.
 FLOSS Manuals is a community of 1500 (at the time of writing) volunteers that create quality free documentation about free software.
 FLOSS Manuals is pioneering the Book Sprint methodology that enables the development of well written manuals on free software in 2-5 days.
 Adam has facilitated over 15 Book Sprints on Free Software including Inkscape, OLPC, Sugar, CiviCRM, Firefox, Introduction to the Command Line, Digital Foundations (conversion to free software examples), Ogg Theora, How to Bypass Internet Censorship, Open Translation Tools, PureData, Video Subtitling and now the Google Summer of Code Mentors Guide.
 Adam is also the Project Manager for the development of 'Booki' - the free software Collaborative Authoring Platform (see below).

 adam@flossmanuals.net

-## The Platform

-This book was written using Booki and output to templated HTML, book formatted PDF, and epub by the same platform.
-Please consider helping us develop this wonderful collaborative authoring and book production software.
-It is GPL and more info available at http://booki-dev.flossmanuals.net.
-You can also see booki at http://www.booki.cc.